The Global Energy Transition: Is Journalism Ready? #GETJO17

 The most recent PROGRAMME version can be found HERE.
 For the list of speakers see HERE - please note that this list is updated regularly.

 The implications and innovations of the energy transition cross traditional national, business, and journalistic boundaries.
 Journalists across the globe have set out covering the epochal shift towards a low-emissions economy crucial to meet the pledge 195 countries signed up to with the Paris Agreement.

 Such a truly global story needs an international perspective as well as cross-border research and cooperation.
-Many major energy and climate policy stories cannot be explored and told in a purely national context.
-They demand an audience beyond a single domestic readership.
-However, many publications are still firmly stuck in the national discourse.
+Many major energy and climate policy stories cannot be told in a purely national context.
+They demand an audience beyond a domestic readership.
+However, many publications are still stuck in the national discourse.
 Cross-border collaboration among journalists is an exception rather than the rule and only a few media houses can afford to draw from a range of international views and research.

 Against the backdrop of the COP23 climate conference in Bonn, Clean Energy Wire is inviting journalists, journalism and media networks, communication scientists, policymakers and journalism funders to discuss what global energy transition reporting should look like and how we can make it happen.

 We want to hear about experiences in cross-border reporting in other journalistic fields, talk about readers’ and policymakers’ expectations and stimulate energy transition reporting across borders.

 OUR CONFIRMED SPEAKERS INCLUDE:

 - Keynote, Friday: Alan Rusbridger, former Editor-in-Chief of The Guardian